GuacamoleEnjoyer/UNBALATROABLE/README.md

 - Beat phasing around for misprint A
 - unbeatable!!! boy as golden joker (Sillier)
   - a silence for scary face   (Sillier) C
-- Maid Crest for Happy Face (Siller)
+  - Maid Crest for Happy Face (Siller) C
   - Whacktown baseball for 8-ball (Venus) C
 - Bar or Measure for Drunkard (Venus)
   - NOSTALGIA.
 BITTERS.
 DEMERARA. for hanging chad (Venus, HeroOfYore) C